Frequently asked questions

 How can I get more info and/or volunteer to help?

-You can send an e-mail to firstname.lastname@example.org or write to the Carolina Mountains Literary Festival, Box 355, Burnsville, NC 28714.
-A column about the festival can be found in the Yancey Common Times Journal and will be posted on this site.
-You can also leave a message and a member of the Steering Committee get back to you.
+For more info send an email to firstname.lastname@example.org.
+To volunteer send an email to email@example.com.
+Or write to the Carolina Mountains Literary Festival, Box 355, Burnsville, NC 28714.
+A column about the festival can be found in the Yancey Common Times Journal.
+You may also leave a message at 828.208.4731 and a member of the Planning Committee will get back to you after business hours (most of us work full time).